aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/worksheets/freeze/frozen-state/_index.md

 ---

-{{% alert color="primary" %}}
+## **Introduction**

 In this article, we will learn how check frozen state of excel worksheet programmatically.
 We can simply find whether the worksheet is frozen or splitted in MS Excel.
 But is there a way to find whether it is frozen or splitted with CSharp.
 We can simply do it with Aspose.Cells for .Net.
-{{% /alert %}}

 ## **Are Window Panes Frozen**
 With Aspose.Cells for .Net, we can check whether the window is frozen and how many rows and columns are locked.